sourcegraph/handbook/content/departments/engineering/teams/release/index.md

 ### Requesting our support

-Feel free to direct simple questions to us in #discuss-release-ship in Slack.
+Feel free to direct simple questions to us in #discuss-releases in Slack.
 As a rule of thumb, anything that is not documented in our handbook or [docs](https://sourcegraph.com/docs) usually indicates it is not a simple question (e.g. feature requests) and should follow our [support request guidelines](./#support-request-guidelines) below.

 - This channel _is_ regularly checked and well-monitored
 - So please do **NOT** directly message or CC an engineer—this is to try and protect their focus